Low levels of toxic perfluoro chemical PFOS have been found at the Craigieburn Victorian Emergency Management Training Centre.

 PFOS is also found in everyday products such as make-up, shaving cream and paper packaging.

-CFA recruits are now trained at the Craigieburn site after the closure of Fiskville.
+Professional firefighters now trained at the Craigieburn site after the closure of Fiskville.

 Ballan volunteer firefighter Ian Ireland said the findings raise questions over the Fiskville closure.